 Home renovation in New York City is a logistical obstacle course, and that’s putting it lightly.
-What you pay for, how it arrives, and what you can do with it all revolve around contracts with the city, the architect, or the building.
+What you pay for, how it arrives, and what you can do with it revolve around permits with the city, the architect, or the building.
 In the case of a townhouse renovation, you have the luxury of not having to deal with the building.

 Your Budget and What it CoversYour Budget and What it Covers

-Prices for renovations tend to be higher in NYC for a few reasons, mainly revolving around access.
+For a few reasons, prices for renovations tend to be higher in NYC, mainly revolving around access.
 Finding parking, arranging material deliveries, and even getting into the home can present major logistical complications.
 You may also need to pay the engineering and architecture fees required by the city.

-Don’t be shy about asking your contractor how to bring down that bill.
-You know what you want, and your contractor probably knows how to get you there if you allow for some wiggle room.
+Don’t ask your contractor how to bring down that bill.
+You know what you want, and your contractor probably knows how to get you there if you allow some wiggle room.

-Speaking of “your contractor,” do be sure you have chosen the contractor.
+Speaking of “your contractor,” be sure you have chosen the contractor.
 Your super probably has a recommendation, and you should consult with this person, but look for at least two or three other contractors for comparison pricing.
-Allow them to pitch you, and you may be surprised at their approach or their ideas on cost-saving.
+Allow them to pitch you, and you may be surprised at their approach or cost-saving ideas.

 Renovation Terms to KnowRenovation Terms to Know

 Here are a few of the essential terms to know to help you in the contract phase:

 This is the outline of the work that you’re asking for.
 This part is vital because it defines what the contractor will and won’t do in your home (at least not being paid more).

 Milestones are often used to define when a contractor is paid.
 It’s common to pay some upfront costs and then a bit more towards the total price upon reaching new milestones established by the contract.